joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 There are several types of economic moats that a company can possess:

-* Brand Moat: This type of moat is created by the power of a company's brand.
+* Brand Moat.
 Companies with strong brands can charge premium prices for their products or services, and customers are often willing to pay more because they perceive the brand as being superior.

-* Network Moat: A network moat exists when a company's success is dependent on the size and strength of its network.
+* Network Moat.
+Companies with large strong networks have advantages.
 For example, social media companies like Facebook and LinkedIn have a network moat because their value increases as more people join the platform.

-* Cost Moat: A cost moat is created when a company has a significant cost advantage over its competitors.
-This could be due to economies of scale, proprietary technology, or a unique business model that enables the company to produce goods or services more efficiently than its rivals.
+* Cost Moat.
+This is when a company has a significant cost advantage over its competitors.
+This could be due to economies of scale, proprietary technology, efficiency capabilties, or a unique business model.

-* Switching Moat: A switching moat is created when it is difficult or costly for customers to switch from one company's product or service to another.
-This could be because of the high switching costs, such as in the case of enterprise software or contractual relationships, or because of the customer's loyalty to the company's product.
+* Switching Moat.
+A switching moat is created when it is difficult or costly for customers to switch from one company's product or service to another.
+This could be because of contractual relationships, or data ownership, or because of customer loyalty.

-* Regulatory Moat: A regulatory moat is created when a company has a competitive advantage due to government regulations.
-This could be because the company has unique expertise in navigating complex regulatory environments or because the company has been granted exclusive licenses or permits that are difficult for competitors to obtain.
+* Regulatory Moat.
+This is when a company has a competitive advantage due to government regulations.
+This could be because of exclusive licenses or permits that are difficult for competitors to obtain, or because of expertise in navigating complex regulatory environments.

 Companies with strong economic moats are often able to generate above-average returns on capital and sustain their competitive advantage over the long term.
 As a result, investors often look for companies with strong economic moats as they are viewed as less risky investments with higher potential for long-term growth.

 ## Economies of scale